 So, track the number of calls made, but assess that volume accurately by analysing it about actual sales made.
-Remember, the salesperson who successfully sells to ten of the twenty people he contacts each day is always achieving more than the one who reaches fifty people but only closes three sales.
+The person who sells to ten of the twenty people they contact is achieving more than the one who reaches fifty people but only closes three.
 Learn to focus on the right metrics, and you can use that information to motivate your sales team to even greater levels of success.

 Share sales metrics

 There’s also a right and wrong way to share that sales metric information with your team.
 In many companies, sales results are often kept on a need-to-know basis, and only revealed a few times a year.
 Unfortunately, those results are all too often shared with the sales team only when sales are down.
 If you want buy-in and motivation from your team, they need to know how they’re doing at any given point in time.